All humans have basic physical needs: air, water, food, clothing, and shelter. These must be supplied by resources on the planet.

 Humans are now the stewards of all living things.
 With 7.8 billion humans touching every ecosystem directly or indirectly, we will determine the fate of all plants and animals, including ourselves.

 In the process of powering civilization, we inadvertently polluted the air, acidified the oceans, tainted freshwater, razed forests, eroded topsoil, hunted large mammals into marginality, and otherwise diminished biodiversity.
-These actions have resulted in shifting weather patterns, extended hot seasons, more frequent hurricanes and tornadoes, coastal flooding, and increasing
+These actions have resulted in shifting weather patterns, extended hot seasons, more frequent hurricanes and tornadoes, coastal flooding, and increasing intensity of wildfires.

 All humans also have basic social needs: a desire to flourish, to commune with others, self-expression, and meaningful existence.